lanky/python-rhnapi/README.rst

 Where possible I have collapsed the namespaces as they were extremely (and to my mind overly) complicated. i.e. channel includes channel.software etc.

 Doing this has naturally involved renaming a few calls as otherwise the names would clash.
+All the calls are documented  - *pydoc modulename* is your friend here.
+Or a good old text editor, of course.

 Some of the namespaces also include custom methods which are not part of the normal API.